shuxueshuxue/NoteHub/README.md

 ## Current Capabilities
 - Parse command-line actions via `clap` (subcommands: `sync`, `issue`, `note`, `init`).
 - `notehub init --token <PAT> --repo <owner/name>` stores your token and default repository in the per-user config directory (e.g. `~/Library/Application Support/NoteHub/config.toml` on macOS).
-- Live GitHub integration: `notehub issue list` and `notehub issue view <num>` hit the GitHub API using your saved token.
+- `notehub sync` pulls issues from GitHub and persists them in an on-disk SQLite cache (`~/Library/Application Support/NoteHub/notehub.db`).
-- `notehub sync` currently fetches issues and reports the count; caching and note persistence come next.
+- `notehub issue list` / `notehub issue view <num>` read from the local cache; viewing an uncached issue will fetch and store it on demand.

 ## Limitations (MVP)
 - Only a **single repository** is tracked per config; multi-repo support and vault switching are planned.